HeroOfTheWild/Fun-with-GraphQL-Schema-Stitching/README.md

 ```

 ## Playing with this API
-Visit the GraphIQL interface for the [stitched gateway](http://localhost:8080/nintendo/graphql) to play around with it.
+Visit the GraphQL Playground interface for the [stitched gateway](http://localhost:8080/nintendo/playground) to mess around with the mutations and queries.

+Below is an example for querying all Nintendo Employee Details.
 Checkout the attached Postman Collection for more examples.
-Below is an example for querying all Nintendo Employee Details.

  GraphQL Query
 ```graphql